-Today, we are mixing up a Sweet BBQ Rub Recipe to use with a crowd-pleasing appetizer, Bacon-Wrapped Pineapple Chicken Shots (posting on 9/23/17).
+Today, we are mixing up a Sweet BBQ Rub Recipe to use with a crowd-pleasing appetizer, Bacon-Wrapped Pineapple Chicken Shots.
 I will tell you more in that post but that appetizer has already been requested by my daughter for gameday again next week.
 Ohhhh, ya baby!
 Winner, winner – Bacon-Wrapped Pineapple Chicken Dinn…er … Shots for the win!

 Since I usually have everything on hand to make the rub, I usually just make a double batch and bottle the rest up and save it for another time.
 Smoked Pork is a thing with us all year ’round so it never goes to waste – but as you will see tomorrow for our Bacon Wrapped Pineapple Chicken Shots, this mix is also great on chicken, too!

-One ingredient you may not have on hand (and which I do highly recommend) is Smoked Paprika.
+One ingredient you may not have on hand (and which I do highly recommend) is my favorite Smoked Paprika (affiliate link).
 The difference between smoked paprika and sweet paprika is a world apart and it adds such a delicious smoky flavor to the mix.

-My second favorite paprika is my can of Hungarian Hot Paprika.
+For some heat try my favorite Hungarian Hot Paprika (affiliate link).
 Whoa!
 That spicy paprika really packs a punch – and we love it.
 If you have plain or sweet paprika, you will not get much flavor from it but it will still add a nice color.

 EASY Sweet BBQ Rub Recipe takes just 5 minutes to prepare and uses ingredients already in your spice pantry.
-Don't buy a pre=packaged mix when you can very easily make your own. #Grilling #BBQ #GrillingAndChilling
+Don’t buy a prepackaged mix when you can very easily make your own.

 - 1/4 cup brown sugar, light or dark